 The easiest way to start is by simply planting onions that have started to sprout straight into your garden.
-Dig a small hole, shovel in a little compost and drop the bulb that you otherwise would have tossed directly in the ground; cover it lightly with a little soil and before long the shoots will make their appearance.
+Dig a small hole, shovel in a little compost and drop the bulb, that you otherwise would have tossed into the garbage, directly into the ground; cover it lightly with a little soil and before long the green shoots will make their appearance.

 Use of a little dilute leachate from a worm farm promotes the new growth.

-You could drop the cutting into a small tub of water but, provided you water them regularly, you can pop them straight into a hole in the garden.
+You could drop the cutting into a small tub of water but, provided you irrigate them regularly, you can pop them straight down a hole in the garden.